SymfonyCasts/symfony-ux/sfcasts/stimulus/ux.md

-Put Stimulus and Turbo together and suddenly you can write clean JavaScript that always works *and* have a site where every link click and form submit loads via AJAX.
+Put Stimulus and Turbo together and suddenly you can write clean JavaScript that always works *and* have a site where every link click and form submit loads via Ajax.
 So basically: the single page application experience... without the hassle of building a single page application.

 And if you're wondering: does this kill frontend frameworks like React or Vue?